|Follow PSU Women's Gymnastics:||Follow @pennstatewgym|

 Lions are one of six Big Ten schools in the Top 25

-Rachelle Thompson begins her fourth season as the associate head coach of the Penn State women's gymnastics program, working beside her husband, Jeff, who is the head coach for the Nittany Lions.
+Rachelle Thompson enters her sixth season as the associate head coach of the Penn State women’s gymnastics program, working beside her husband, Jeff, who is the head coach for the Nittany Lions.

 During her first season as the associate head coach at Penn State, Thompson helped coach the Nittany Lions to a second place finish in the 2011 Big Ten Championship with two Nittany Lions capturing individual event titles.
 Penn State also earned a berth in the NCAA Regional Championships as the No. 2 seed and Musser advanced to the NCAA National Championships to represent the Nittany Lions.